MarineMehrabyan/document_stamp_and_signature/README.md

 ## Datasets

-- **Signature Verification Dataset:** Available on [Kaggle](https://www.kaggle.com/datasets/robinreni/signature-verification-dataset/data).
+- **Signature Verification Dataset:** Data is located in the "signature_data" folder.
 - **Stamp Verification Dataset:** Data is located in the "stamp_data" folder.